Optimism-Educators/TechInterviewMaster/Interview/Python/Solutions/140+ Basic Python Programs/Program 111/README.md

 - This program is a concise and Pythonic way to generate even numbers using list comprehensions.
 - Ensure `n` is greater than or equal to 1 to avoid returning an empty list.

----

-Let me know if you'd like to bundle all README files into one repo or document!